pxle18/paradox-acp-client/README.md

-# PARADOX XMAS Calendar
+# Void XMAS Calendar
-This is the frontend of the GTA RP server PARADOX-Roleplay XMAS Calendar.
+This is the frontend of the GTA RP server Void-Roleplay XMAS Calendar.